Watch a livestream FAQ here

 Our international students have not reported difficulties that were exceptional compared to their US counterparts.
 You may have to do some extra legwork to find relevant resources like climate data and public maps.

-If you are outside CONUS, you will need to purchase a local or digital copy of the Gear Guide, and I will refund you my cost.
-It’s impractical for me to mail you one, from both a cost and time perspective.
+If you are outside CONUS, you will need to purchase a local or digital copy of the Gear Guide.

 What if I miss an assignment or am behind schedule?